 There was dedicated disabled access to the building.
-The clinical facilities and staff areas are all located on the ground floor.
-Wheelchair users could access three surgeries, the reception, waiting area and toilet facilities.
+The clinical facilities are located on the ground floor, first and second floor level.
+Wheelchair users could access one surgery, the reception, waiting area and toilet facilities.

 Listening and learning from feedback